 The Boxer Story

 Since it was midday, there was no problem finding a seat.
 As I sat down, I heard a very audible “rip”.
 I looked around, and a women near me said, “Sounds like you ripped something.”
-I asked her if I were to stand up if she could see if I ripped my pants (jeans).
-She said sure.
+I asked her if I were to stand up if she could see if I ripped my jeans.
+She said, “Sure.”
 I stood up, and she told me that my pants were fine.
 I checked my shirt, jacket, etc. but could not find the rip.
 Then she suggested it might be my underwear.
 Here I am in the middle of the New York City Subway, and I have to figure out if my underwear is ripped.
 So, I nonchalantly sit down and put my hand down the back of my pants, and, sure enough, my boxers were very ripped.

 Now, on a normal day, I wouldn’t care, but that day was not a normal day.
 I had a doctors appointment that afternoon, and there was a very slight chance that he could ask me to remove my pants during the examination.
 Luckily, there is a Gap store about two blocks from my office.

 I ran over there after getting out of the subway, found a pair of boxers and went to the cash register.
 The cashier took my boxers and asked if that was all.
 I said, “Yes”, and then realized that when a man buys only one pair of boxers in the Gap, it could look like he had an “accident”.
 So I sort of related the whole story of ripping my current pair in the subway.
-She just looked at me through the whole story like I was crazy.
-Then she said, “I don’t think your girlfriend’s gonna buy that story”.
+She just looked at me through the whole story like I was crazy, then said, “I don’t think your girlfriend’s gonna buy that story”.
 To which I explained that the story is all true.
 I even offered to take my pants off right there to prove it.

 She declined.